-Committees organize CLE sessions for the IPO Annual Meeting program.
-A request for proposals will be sent by the IPO staff in the spring.
-Several of the proposals will be selected for the annual meeting program.
+Committees help organize CLE sessions for the IPO Annual Meeting and IPOwners Spring Summit program.
+Requests for proposals are by the IPO staff in the spring.
 Committees whose proposals are accepted will be asked to provide additional information such as proposed speakers.
 Speakers for committee sessions must be approved by IPO leadership before they are invited to speak.